vector-engineering/covidcg/README.md

 ## About the project

-This project was developed by ...
+This project is developed by:

+- Ben Deverman (Broad Institute)
+- Alina Yujia Chan (Broad Institute)
+- Shing Hei Zhan (UBC)
+- Albert Chen (Broad Institute)
+- Kevin Altschuler

-The paper for this project ...
+The manuscript for this project is currently being prepared.

-Contact the authors by email: ...
+Contact the authors by email: Ben Deverman (bdeverma@broadinstitute.org)

 Python scripts were run on MacOS 10.15.4 (8 threads, 16 GB RAM) and Google Cloud Debian 10 (buster), (64 threads, 240 GB RAM)